2000 United States House of Representatives elections in Washington: Results

+By county

 District 7

 This district, the most liberal in Washington, encompasses most of the city of Seattle and has been represented by Democratic Congressman Jim McDermott since he was first elected in 1988.
-Running for a seventh term, McDermott was challenged by Green Party candidate Joe Szwaja and Libertarian Joel Gruzs, the Republicans did not field a candidate in this race.
+Running for a seventh term, McDermott was challenged by Green Party candidate Joe Szwaja and Libertarian Joel Grus, the Republicans did not field a candidate in this race.
 McDermott easily won re-election defeating both the Green and Libertarian candidates by a landslide margin.

+By county

 District 8

 Incumbent Republican Congresswoman Jennifer Dunn ran for a fifth term in this liberal-leaning district and faced Democratic nominee Heidi Behrens-Benedict and Libertarian Bernard Mcllroy in the general election.
 The general election was a rematch between Gunn and Behrens-Benedict.
 Despite the 8th district, based in the eastern Seattle suburbs, having voted for Al Gore by a slim margin, Dunn won a fifth term by a wide margin.